Fast & Secure: Clone Hard Drive to SSD Without Losing Data in Windows 10/11

 6. Reliable hard drive clone software

-It only copies the used sectors by default, which is very convenient to clone to smaller SSD.
-If your target SSD has sufficient space, you can also choose Sector By Sector Clone to copy all the sectors including the unused space.
+Sector by sector clone: If your target SSD has sufficient space, you can use this option to copy all the sectors including the unused space.

-With this advanced technology, you can perform a "Hot Clone", which means that the cloning process can be carried out without interrupting your work.
+VSS service: With this advanced technology, you can perform a "Hot Clone", which means that the cloning process can be carried out without interrupting your work.

 In addition, this hard drive cloner is compatible with all the leading brands of HDDs and SSDs, including Samsung EVO series, WD SSDs, Crucial SSDs, and more.
 It has gained widespread recognition from users around the world.
 So why not give it a try today?

-How to Clone Hard Drive to SSD in Windows 11/10 Effortlessly🔥
+How to Clone Hard Drive to SSD in Windows 10/11 (5 Steps) 🔥

 Step 1.
 Connect the new SSD